Welcome to the Food Service Page

 - We do sell ala carte items – low-fat ice cream, reduced-fat chips, 100% fruit snacks, and reduced-fat cookies.
 All these items met the USDA criteria for healthy snacks.

 - If you DO NOT want your student to purchase “extras” with their meal account funds, please make sure that you fill out an Ala Carte letter letting us know.
 We will put a warning on the account.
 (Once the note is received, it may take a few days to update the account.
 There may be a few purchases made before it is added to the account.)
-Click here for the Ala Carte letter.
+Click the link on the left for the Ala Carte Letter.

 - PLEASE make sure that we have an updated email address on file (if you have one).

 - We DO NOT encourage outside fast food to be brought in for your child.
 We have some children that will not understand why their parents cannot afford to do the same.

 The district uses the mySchoolBucks online meals prepayment system, where parents can prepay for their children’s al la carte purchases of second meals, beverages and healthy snacks at their convenience.
 The website also gives parents the ability to monitor what their children eat and, most importantly, receive low balance notices for their children’s accounts so that their children do not run out of money.
 To access your child’s account simply go to www.myschoolbucks.com.
 You will need your child’s identification number to open their online account.
 If your student does not know their number, it can be found on their/your School Tool account, report card or by calling their School’s Office.